MeVisLab/examples/mevislab.github.io/content/tutorials/openinventor/camerainteraction.md

 The difference to the `SoRenderArea` can be seen immediately.
 You can interact with your scene and a light is available initially.

-The module also allows you to switch between perspective and orthographic camera by changing the field *cameraType*.
+The module also allows you to switch between perspective and orthographic camera by changing the field <field>cameraType</field>.

 {{< imagegallery 2 "images/tutorials/openinventor" "SoExaminerViewer_Perspective" "SoExaminerViewer_Orthographic" >}}